-Alresford Watercress Festival (Sunday 17th May 2015)
+Alresford Watercress Festival (Sunday 15th May 2016)

-Many visitors also visited the medieval Soke Bridge at the bottom of Broad Street and take a look at Alresford’s historic Fulling Mill and the Eel House - a short walk along the banks of the picturesque River Arle.
+Many visitors also visit the medieval Soke Bridge at the bottom of Broad Street and take a look at Alresford’s historic Fulling Mill and the Eel House - a short walk along the banks of the picturesque River Arle.

 If you'd like to join us in 2016, the date for your diary is Sunday 15th May.